khawley/git-tutorial-gitbook/README.md

 ## Graphics

-Branching and Remote graphics were borrowed from [Atlassian's Git Tutorial](https://www.atlassian.com/git/tutorials/).
-Which is a great deep dive for the intermediate + advanced.
+Branching and Remote graphics were borrowed from [Atlassian's Git Tutorial](https://www.atlassian.com/git/tutorials/), which is a great deep dive for the intermediate + advanced.